시원항병원

 The postoperative course of hemorrhoidal surgery is commonly extremely painful, justifying the

-vomiting, increase urinary retention, and decrease bowel motility.
+administration of substantial amounts of analgesics such as opioids, which may produce nausea and vomiting, increase urinary retention, and decrease bowel motility.
 Incisional infiltration with local anesthetics has been documented to improve postoperative pain control after inguinal hernia repair or laparoscopic cholecystectomy.
 Infiltration with local anesthetics may also participate in providing adequate pain control after hemorrhoidal surgery.
 Ropivacaine is a long-acting local anesthetic that is less cardiotoxic than bupivacaine, which is also commonly used to produce long-lasting anesthesia and analgesia.
 Because a high vascular absorption is supposed to occur after perineal infiltration with local anesthetics, ropivacaine may thus guarantee a good safety margin between effective and toxic doses.
-We therefore designed a prospective, double-blind, randomized study to assess the effect of local infiltration with ropivacaine on postoperative pain after hemorrhoidal surgery.
+We therefore designed a prospective, double-blind, randomized study to assess the effect of local infiltration with ropivacaine on postoperative pain after hemorrhoidal surgery. |